MiniZinc/libminizinc/en/checkers.rst

   :caption: A checker model :download:`nqueens.mzc.mzn <examples/nqueens.mzc.mzn>` for the n-Queens problem
   :name: ex-nqueens-check

-Note how it first checks whether the solution has the right dimensions (correct array index set, and each variable is assigned a value in the correct domain), and then uses standard MiniZinc constructs to check each constraint.
+The checker model first makes sure that the solution has the right dimensions (correct array index set, and each variable is assigned a value in the correct domain), and then uses standard MiniZinc constructs to check each constraint.

 Checking optimisation problems
 ------------------------------